GWSoftwareTools/VertexCover/README.md

 * ### removeCliques:

-A **[clique](https://en.wikipedia.org/wiki/Clique_(graph_theory))** is a set of vertices which are ALL interconnected. \
+A **[clique](https://en.wikipedia.org/wiki/Clique_(graph_theory))** is a set of vertices which are **all** interconnected. \
-For example a single point, two connected vertices or a triangle are examples of a clique.
+For example: a single point, two connected vertices or a triangle are examples of a clique. \
-\
 If we find a clique of **size n and only `n-1` vertices are connected to a vertex outside of the clique**, we can remove the clique and reduce the parent instance by `n-1`.\
 This is a generalization of the "singleton" and "degree-one" rule ⇒ It also works on arbitrarily big cliques.

----

 Example: